 I’ve written articles called Going off Austen and Gandhi, but I hardly dare write the phrase that this topic lends itself to, which has come up over the recent Easter season.

-As someone who accepted a Christian faith from an unusually early age (I composed hymns of deep theology from my pot) from an evangelical family, it feels more than strange to even be tempted to say this.
+As someone who accepted a Christian faith from an unusually early age (I composed hymns of deep theology from my pot), it feels more than strange to even be tempted to say this.
 Austen may have been a best friend of 20 years; Gandhi a seminal leader I discovered in my teens; and both are revered and loved the world over.
-But because Jesus to me is on a pedestal way above either, not just as a religious teacher, but as God on whom my faith is built, I feel both the hurt to him, the Christians around me, and my own shock; but not fear of divine retribution.
+But because Jesus to me is on a pedestal way above either - not just as a religious teacher but the God on whom my faith is built - I feel the hurt to him, the Christians around me, and my own shock; but I do not fear divine retribution.

 Let me explain my thoughts and why I do not fear.